Projector Auto-Alignment for Arbitrary Shaped Screens

 In the last ten years, more than 130 multi-projector installations with more than 600 projectors in 13 different countries worldwide have been created using the Fraunhofer FOKUS software for projector autoalignment, warping and edgeblending.
 Most of the installations are planetarium domes, amusement parks, flight simulators and 3D dome cinemas.

-In 2013, VISCOM disclosed the details of their automatic projector calibration technology in the book “Fullspace-Projektion.
-Mit dem 360°Lab zum Holodeck” that was published by the Springer Publishing.
+In 2013, Fraunhofer FOKUS disclosed the details of their automatic projector calibration technology in the book “Fullspace-Projektion.
+Mit dem 360°Lab zum Holodeck” that was published by Springer Publishing.